-Let's all make time to celebrate seniors, whether they are friends, family, or friends-to-be.
+Let's all make time to celebrate older adults, whether they are friends, family, or friends-to-be.
 Who's with me?
 The holidays can be a lonely time of year for many older people, and the heart-warming acts of kindness and service listed below are sure to make someone smile.

 Even better, these projects just might help your family strike up a new friendship, or deepen an existing relationship.

 Opportunities for meaningful intergenerational friendships have diminished substantially in recent decades.
 Families are moving more frequently and farther from one another.
-Communities specialize their services for seniors versus young adults versus families with young kids, keeping us in our silos.
+Communities specialize their services for older adults versus young adults versus families with young kids, keeping us in our silos.

 Whatever our age, we all gain a great deal from a diversity of friendships, including those across the generations.
 They broaden our perspectives, give us hope and encouragement, and brighten our days.
 In fact, when giving the gift of friendship, it's impossible to tell who the giver and the receiver truly is.

-Here are eight friendly acts of kindness your family can share with seniors during this season of giving.
+Here are eight friendly acts of kindness your family can share with older adults during this season of giving.

 Give an Award (new project!)

-Use this free printable, along with our instructions and conversation starters, to give the gift of recognition to a senior you admire.
+Use this free printable, along with our instructions and conversation starters, to give the gift of recognition to an older adult you admire.
 Then take time to listen to their story.

 Make and Bake.

-Share holiday treats with a senior neighbor, and make time for a visit when you share your deliveries.
+Share holiday treats with an older neighbor, and make time for a visit when you share your deliveries.

 Become a Senior Angel.

-Through weekly correspondence, your family will let seniors know they are remembered and loved.
-Follow our project instructions to be matched with a senior citizen, then share your weekly greetings with a senior in need of a smile.
+Through weekly correspondence, your family will let an older friend know they are remembered and loved.
+Follow our project instructions to be matched with an older adult, then share your weekly greetings with your new friend.

 Set the stage for your great intergenerational friendships with these two new, stereotype-busting book lists.
-Check out our favorite picture books or our chapter books that celebrate seniors and aging.
-These books show seniors as the dynamic, complex people they are.
+Check out our favorite picture books or our chapter books that celebrate older adults and aging.
+These books show older adults as the dynamic, complex people they are.